Case Study: When Employers Seek Connections With Students From Diverse Social Identities

 THE CASE

-Scenario: An employer contacts the career center about assistance with its diversity recruitment efforts.
+Scenario: An employer contacts the career center about assistance with its specific recruitment efforts.
 The recruiter requests a list of junior and senior students who are BIPOC (Black, Indigenous, and people of color), and students with disabilities to invite to a special dinner where the company will present information about the firm and its available jobs.
-The company has been a major financial contributor to the school’s diversity retention programs.
+The company has been a major financial contributor to the school’s retention programs.

 While there is no explicit expectation voiced by the recruiter, the career center staff understand that the company’s high visibility on campus, as well as the importance of its donation to support programs, creates subtle pressure for the career center to comply with the request.
 In addition, the company has a steady track record of hiring graduates from the institution, and alumni are well represented within its ranks.
 The staff further realize that, although this particular request focuses on an employer wanting to connect with BIPOC students and students with disabilities, the request raises questions that are relevant to a variety of connections employers might seek with students from many diverse social identities.
-The request is therefore an example of a specific question that the career center may need to consider in the larger context of its larger diversity, equity, and inclusion efforts.
+The request is therefore an example of a specific question that the career center may need to consider in the larger context of its efforts.

 Questions: